yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 ### Contract to Contract Calls

-We'll want to have an explicit distinction between a contract calling another contract and one using another library/package/dependency.
+We'll want to have an explicit distinction between a contract calling another contract, as opposed to using another library/package/dependency.
 As long a program relies on libraries, it will not issue a call to other accounts.
-In all the rest of cases, we do want the option to explicitly call another contract, resulting in the spawn of a new SVM instance.
+In every other case, we want to retain the ability to explicitly call another contract, resulting in the spawn of a new SVM instance.
 There is more info about the using dependencies here: [Code Reuse](#code-reuse).

 ### Structured Events with expiration

-We want to be able to add structured events for easier searching and we'd like to set an expiration on them in order to save disk space.
+We want to be able to add structured events for easier searching, and we'd like to set an expiration on them in order to save disk space.
 If a program desires permanent events, the solution is to use a general **contract storage** variable.
 (see [Storage Unbounded Data-Structures](#storage-unbounded-data-structures) above).